 Fieldwork experiences are selected from a list of eligible courses (or approved comparable alternatives).
 Supporting coursework includes a Conceptual Foundations course that provides students with a critical orientation to contemporary issues and themes in public scholarship.

 The minor culminates with an approved capstone project, which may be a significant paper, annotated portfolio, or other demonstration of substantial reflection upon and integration of the minor experience and the broader issue of application of academic theory and practice in the civic community.

 The Civic and Community Engagement Minor Committee is authorized to award a minor certificate to any undergraduate who, in addition to satisfying the degree requirements of his or her baccalaureate major, satisfies the requirements for the Civic and Community Engagement Minor.
 The completion of the minor is reflected by a formal notation on the student's official record at graduation.

 To enter the program, a student must submit an application to the Civic and Community Engagement Minor Committee and:

 - Must have declared a major field of study.

 - Must have a minimum overall GPA of 2.0.

 - Must present a proposed plan of study in the application process.
-The plan of study should include the student's contact information and GPA, a brief statement of the student's learning objectives in connection with the major, proposed supporting courses (include description of course and syllabus, if available), proposed fieldwork courses (include information about fieldwork, supervision, and reflection), and faculty advisor endorsement of the plan.
-Minor proposals must be approved by the student's major faculty advisor and the committee.
+The plan of study should include the student's contact information and GPA, a brief statement of the student's learning objectives in connection with the major, proposed supporting courses (include description of course and syllabus, if available), proposed fieldwork courses (include information about fieldwork, supervision, and reflection), and faculty adviser endorsement of the plan.
+Minor proposals must be approved by the student's major faculty adviser and the committee.

 - May apply no more than nine (9) credits towards the minor that also count towards the major.
-Past fieldwork experiences and completed courses may be retroactively included in the plan of study, but must be approved by the major advisor and the committee.
+Past fieldwork experiences and completed courses may be retroactively included in the plan of study, but must be approved by the major adviser and the committee.